mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 `private` members can only be accessed from instances of this class.

-Access modifiers can be applied to constructor parameters as a short-cut for assigning to instance properties.
+Access modifiers can be applied to constructor parameters as a shortcut for assigning values to instance properties.

 For example: